rojopolis/spellcheck-github-actions/README.md

 Indicates: `spellcheck.yaml` so this file should exist in the repository.

-If the file is available in the repository, please check that your workflow is configured correctly, with the following line, which enables [the action Checkout][actioncheckout].
+If the file is available in the repository, please check that your workflow is configured correctly, with the following line, which enables [the action: checkout][actioncheckout].

 `uses: actions/checkout@master`